Dundullimal Homestead

 Dundullimal Homestead is a heritage-listed former pastoral station and now cultural facility, house museum and events centre.
-The Australian colonial slab hut-type homestead is located approximately 7 km south of Dubbo in the Dubbo Regional Council local government area of New South Wales, on Obley Road, set on the bank of the Macquarie River.
-The homestead was built in c.
-1842 by John Maughan and is also known as Dundullimal.
-The property is owned by National Trust of Australia, NSW branch.
+The Australian colonial slab hut-type homestead is located approximately 7 km south of Dubbo in the Orana region of New South Wales, on the bank of the Macquarie River.
+Dundillimal Homestead is believed to be the oldest surviving slab hut house in Australia.
+It was built in c.
+1842 by John Maughan and is owned by National Trust of Australia, NSW branch.
 It was added to the New South Wales State Heritage Register on 1 March 2002, and is listed on the (now defunct) Register of the National Estate.

 The homestead is located 2 km further than Western Plains Zoo on Obley Road.
 Driving time is approximately eight minutes from the Dubbo central business district, and the property can also be accessed via the Tracker Riley cycle way.
 The building is administered by the National Trust and has become a major and significant tourist attraction in the Dubbo area, attracting large numbers of visitors from all around the country.
-The property is open Tuesday - Saturday 11am-3pm and by special arrangements to visit at other times (e.g. for school visits or bus groups).
-Dundullimal Homestead and grounds are also booked extensively as a venue for weddings, art exhibitions, concerts and parties.
+The Homestead is open to the public three days a week and is often booked as a venue for weddings, art exhibitions, concerts and parties.